-Registration rates for the 2013 MLA Annual Convention in Boston will increase by $30 after 7 December.
+Planning to attend the 2014 MLA Annual Convention in Chicago?
+Registration rates for the convention will increase by up to $30 after 3 December.
 Register now to avoid paying the higher fee for late registration.
 After you have registered, you can book your hotel reservation, sign up for MLA cultural excursions, and make travel arrangements at discounted prices.

 Searching for convention sessions related to a particular topic?
 A new MLA Commons page features a compilation of lists of sessions and events at the 2014 MLA Annual Convention in Chicago that have been provided by MLA members and committees, as well as the MLA staff.
 So far, the page includes lists that may be of interest to job seekers, interviewers, and graduate students, as well as sessions on topics related to comics studies, alternative academic careers, and the digital humanities.
 We welcome additional submissions for inclusion.

 When the Executive Council meets in February 2014, it will make appointments to sixteen standing committees of the association.
 Through 3 February, these committees and the outgoing committee members will be listed on the committee suggestion page.
 To suggest yourself or another member of the association, respond to the three prompts on the suggestion page and then complete the short information form.
 Please note that suggestions for appointments are not carried forward from year to year; they are compiled anew for each appointment cycle.